-Rich in natural resources, with the largest oil reserves in Latin America and the Caribbean – and with some of the largest reserves in the world – Venezuela has immense potential.
+A country rich in natural resources, with the largest oil reserves in Latin America and the Caribbean – and among the world’s largest— Venezuela has immense potential.

-In economic terms, Venezuela has benefited from historically high international oil prices over the past decade, which enabled increased government spending on ambitious initiatives.
-The government nationalized a number of private enterprises in the hydrocarbon, mining and metallurgy, cement, banking and telecommunications sectors.
+On the economic front, Venezuela has benefited from the historically high international oil prices of the past decade, which have enabled increased government spending on ambitious programs.
+Additionally, the government nationalized several private companies in sectors such as hydrocarbons, mining and metallurgy, cement, banking and telecommunications.

-Among the most important programs that oil revenues have helped fund are the large social programs called Misiones.
-Economic growth and the redistribution of resources associated with these Misiones have reduced moderate poverty significantly, from 50% in 1998 to 25% in 2012.
-Inequality has also declined, as evidenced by the Gini Index, which fell from 0.49 in 1998 to 0.39 in 2011, one of the lowest rates in the region.
+Among the most important programs that oil resources have helped to finance are the broad-based social programs called Misiones.
+Economic growth and the redistribution of resources associated with these missions have led to an important decline in moderate poverty, from 50% in 1998 to approximately 30% in 2012.
+Likewise, inequality has decreased, reducing the Gini Index from 0.49 in 1998 to 0.39 in 2012, which is among the lowest in the region.

-However, Venezuela continues to face important challenges, especially at a time when a contraction was recorded in international oil prices.
-Its economy is extremely vulnerable to fluctuations in international oil prices given that oil accounts for over 96% of the country’s exports and nearly half of its fiscal revenue.
-Despite high oil prices, Venezuela has experienced major fiscal deficits along with a sharp increase in public debt (27% of GDP in 2012).
-In addition, international reserves have fallen, representing fewer than five months of imports.
+Nevertheless, Venezuela’s development continues to face important challenges, especially at a time when a contraction was recorded in international oil prices.
+Its economy is highly vulnerable to fluctuations in international oil prices since oil accounts for over 96% of the country’s exports and generates nearly half of fiscal income.
+Despite high oil prices, Venezuela has experienced fiscal deficits accompanied by an increase in public debt (26% of GDP in 2012, for the central government).
+Likewise, international reserves have fallen, representing less than five months of imports.